vaughnhajra/Swim-Training-Plans/README.md

 # Running the App Locally & Editing Code

+To run an R Shiny app locally, first ensure you have R Studio installed on your computer or any IDE capable of running Shiny apps.
+Then, download the `app.R` and `Daily_Workout.Rmd` files onto your system.
+Next, install the necessary packages listed at the top of the `app.R` file using the `install.packages()` function if you haven't already done so.
+Once everything is set up, simply open the `app.R` file in your R Studio or IDE environment and run the Shiny app!
+This will launch the app locally, allowing you to interact with it in your web browser.

 # Project Overview
-Figures mentioned in this section are display below the overview section.
+*(Figures mentioned in this section are display below the overview section.)*

 ## Project Objectives & Background